-Millersville University enjoys a tranquil and safe 250-acre campus featuring a mix of historic buildings and modern structures, along with a pond and two resident swans.
-Downtown Lancaster is only five miles from campus and offers hip shops, music, great restaurants, coffee shops and art galleries galore.
-For a touch of “Big City Life,” Baltimore and Philadelphia are an hour and a half away and Washington, D.C. and New York City are two-three hours from campus.
+Millersville University enjoys a tranquil, safe, 250-acre campus that features a mix of historic buildings and modern structures, along with a pond and two resident swans.
+Downtown Lancaster, only five miles from campus, offers hip shops, music, great restaurants, coffee shops, and art galleries galore.
+For a touch of “Big City Life,” Baltimore and Philadelphia are an hour and a half away, and Washington, D.C., and New York City are about three hours from campus.

 |Black or African American||9%|

 |American Indian or Alaska Native||0%|